 There are two inpatient tracks available - adult and adolescent.
 The primary experience in these tracks is providing psychological services for the Retreat's inpatient populations, including group facilitation, and individual assessment and treatment.
-These are based on a 40-hour work week, Monday through Friday (typically 8:00 am to 4:30 pm with a 30 minute break during the day).
+These are based on a 40-hour work week, Monday through Friday (typically 8:00 am to 4:30 pm, or 8:30 am to 5:00 pm with a 30 minute break during the day).